What is the spring constant?

 In the FluidFM system, the most common method to measure the spring constant is the Sader method.
-It relies on the probe dimensions and its first resonance peak.
+It relies on the probe dimensions and the first resonance peak of the probe’s thermal excitation spectrum.
 It is important to mention that this method gives the spring constant for a force acting perpendicular to the very end of the probe (more details can be found in Dörig, 2013).

 The effective spring constant

-However, the probe is at an angle to the surface and interacts at the pyramid, a few microns from its edge.
-The force needed to displace the cantilever by 100 nm increases as the place of interactions get further away from the cantilever edge.
+In practice, the probe is at an angle to the surface and interacts at the pyramid, a few microns from its edge.
+The force needed to displace the cantilever by 100 nm increases as the point where the force is exerted gets further away from the cantilever edge.
 For FluidFM nanopipettes, the place where the force is acting is the pyramid.
-In this case, the spring constant at the pyramid can be calculated as following :
+In this case, the spring constant for forces at the pyramid tip can be calculated as following: